 There have been a number of archaeological projects around the Priory over the years.

-A geophysical survey of the glebe field to the east of the Priory Church was undertaken in 2014.
+The active archaeology in this field adjacent to the Priory was kicked off by a geophysical survey in 2014.
 This work was undertaken by Durham University.
 The project was sponsored by the Friends with generous assistance from the Fallago Environment Fund and the AES Drone Hill Community Fund.

-The Durham University reports suggest that some excavation work may yield yet more evidence of early settlement.
+The Durham University reports suggested that some excavation work may yield yet more evidence of early settlement.

 The reports can be downloaded.
 There is a desk based research report and a separate report on the gephysical survey results.